 I'm glad to present my simple system here.
 It's based on a digital source, the wonderful Sony HAP Z1-ES, a DIY passive pre-amp with one IN/OUT line battery powered and remote controlled volume, McCormack DNA-2 amp and Thiel CS 3.6 loudspeakers.
-Recently I made by myself the table that you can see in the pictures, to make it I used stainless stell, aluminium and carbon fiber.
+Recently I made by myself the table and the amplifier stand that you can see in the pictures, to make it I used stainless stell, aluminium and carbon fiber.

 six months ago I paid 2000€ for my pair here in Italy that means around 2280 US$, but I know that when the CS 3.6s were for sale in my country the price was double than US price.
 I have also to say that I've been very lucky finding them in perfect shape both functionally and aesthetically, incredible after twenty years!